twardlab/synapse_labeling/README.md

 ## Synapse detection

-Synapses are detected based on
+Synapses are detected based on local measures of shape and brightness.

 ## Overlap quantification

-Accuracy measures are quantified.
+Accuracy is quantified by comparing synapses segmented from more than one method.

 ## Intensity quantification

-Intensity measures are quantified
+Intensity measures are quantified in each synapse to describe population behaviour.